 The SwitchHitter and the Trio are both made predominantly of aluminum.
 We like aluminum for its corrosion resistance and lightweight.
 The lack of moving parts enhances the long-term durability of fork mount racks compared to racks like the Yakima FrontLoader which has more moving parts.
 The SwitchHitter scores lower than the Trio due to the flimsy plastic cover that houses the front crossbar clamp and axle tube retention bolts.
 The Trio is a single piece of aluminum, and the u-bolt clamp design is less prone to damage and sun degradation.

 This model is best suited to those who have vehicles with a higher roof, that would make loading bikes in an upright rack like the Yakima FrontLoaderdifficult.
 It is also ideal for riders with multiple bikes that have differing front axle standards.

 The SwitchHitter retails for $190, roughly the same price as the Kuat Trio.
 The lack of locks adds on some additional cost, but it does come with a Boost adapter, and the Trio does not.
 We feel that the price of the SwitchHitter is in line with comparable models and represents a good value.

-The Kuat Trio was once the loan option for a fork mount rack with the capability of handling through axel equipped bikes.
+The Kuat Trio was once the only option for a fork mount rack with the capability of handling through axle equipped bikes.
 That is no longer the case, with the release of the RockyMounts SwitchHitter.
 The SwitchHitter was narrowly outscored by the Trio in testing, but it is a solid, versatile rack that we have no problem recommending to a friend.

 — Curtis Smith